Welcome to the official website of Jefferson County New York

 6. Does the applicant have a documented learning, emotional or physical disability?

-NOT SURE WHAT CAREER OR MAJOR TO CHOOSE?
+NOT SURE WHICH CAREER OR MAJOR TO CHOOSE?

 Click on the links below to learn more about your personality and career interests!

-https://career.missouri.edu/career-interest-game/ - This is an activity that is designed to help you match your interests and skills with similar careers.
+University of Missouri's Career Interest Game - This activity is designed to help match your interests and skills with similar careers.

 NEED YOUR WORKING PAPERS?

 If you are under age 18, you need working papers in order to have a job in New York State.
-Please contact the guidance office of the school district that you live in to schedule an appointment to fill out an application and provide documentation to the guidance counselor.
+Please contact the guidance office of the school district you live in to schedule an appointment to fill out an application and provide documentation to the guidance counselor.
 You will also need to have a physical or provide proof that you have had a physical within the last year.
+If calling during the summer.

 For ages 14 & 15, BLUE working papers are required.
 For ages 16 & 17, GREEN working papers are required.
 For ages 16 & 17 who are not in school, PEACH or TAN working papers are required.